 Check what your competitors have in their ads and stand out from them where you can.
 A common one for merchants is a Free Delivery offer.

-If other websites sell the same product as you, and you’re advertising that product, be as competitive on price as you can.
-Give the consumer a reason to buy from you rather than other sites.
+If other websites sell the same product as you, and you’re advertising that product, be as competitive as you can.
+This doesn’t necessarily mean decreasing your prices below competitors (though this can be effective).
+It’s really a matter of giving the consumer a reason to buy from you rather than other sites.

 15. Use Ad Extensions